apache/nuttx/Documentation/faq/index.rst

 ----------------------------------------------------------------

-When you replace the ENTRYPOINT from "nsh_main" to your application some initialization flow are changed, for instace the NSH_ARCHINIT is not executed anymore and so some drivers initialiation that are called from it also stops to work.
+When you replace the ENTRYPOINT from "nsh_main" to your application some initialization flow are changed, for instance the NSH_ARCHINIT is not executed anymore and so some drivers initialization that are called from it also stops to work.

 You can fix it enabling the Board Late Initialization that will replace the